Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Structure of ( )-free graphs

 \section{Structure of ($P_2+P_3, C_4$)-free graphs}

-In this section, we study the structure of ($P_2+P_3, C_4$)-free graphs which is suitable for proving our results on recoloring of graphs.
-Indeed we break our structure theorem into two cases based on whether the given ($P_2+P_3, C_4$)-free graph contains a $C_6$ or not, and are given in \cref{sec:C6-free,sec-H4}, respectively.
-We first recall some structural properties of ($P_2+P_3, C_4$)-free graphs that contain a $C_5$ and use them in the latter sections (we note that some of these properties are available in \cite{CK}).
+In this section, we give a structure of ($P_2+P_3, C_4$)-free graphs which is suitable for proving our results on recoloring.
+Indeed, we split our structure theorem into two cases based on whether the given ($P_2+P_3, C_4$)-free graph contains a $C_6$ or not, and are given below in \cref{sec:C6-free,sec-H4}, respectively.

+For reader's convenience, we give a schematic representation for some of the new graph classes defined in this paper (see \cref{gcl2} and \cref{gcl}) and we use the following: A black dot represents a vertex and a shaded circle represents a clique.
+A solid line between any two shapes represents that the corresponding vertex-sets are complete to each other, and the absence of a line between two shapes represents that the corresponding vertex-sets are anticomplete to each other.

+First we recall some structural properties of ($P_2+P_3, C_4$)-free graphs that contain a $C_5$ and use them in the latter sections (we note that some of these properties are available in \cite{CK}).